influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/gcsArtifactRepository.md

 # workflow.v1alpha1.gcsArtifactRepository

-GCSArtifactRepository defines the controller configuration for a GCS artifact repository
+"GCSArtifactRepository defines the controller configuration for a GCS artifact repository"

 ## Index